smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

           ...
       }

-   This section is there for convenience.
-Regular expressions can get lengthy and hard to read.
-A pattern name ``my_pattern`` defined in this section can expands in any other regular expression to its definition by ``{my_pattern}``, i.e. by putting it into curly brackets.
+   In ``define`` and ``mode`` sections, specified a pattern defined as ``NAME`` can be referenced by ``{NAME}``.
 The pattern names, themselves, do not enter any name space of the generated source code.
 They are only known inside the mode definitions.

+   Regular expressions tend to get lengthy and hard to read.
+Being able to split them into named sub-patterns is *essential* for the readability.
+As any program code, regular expression which are hard to reflect upon are likely to show unintended behavior.
+Thus, defining meaningful sub-patterns is the basis for robust lexer construction.

 .. data:: token

-   In this section token identifier can be specified.
+   In this section token identifiers can be specified.
 The definition of token identifiers is optional.
 The fact that Quex warns about undefined token-ids helps to avoid dubious effects of typos, where the analyzer sends token ids that no one catches.